anjali456789saini/solar-systen/README.md

 # solar-systen
-the sun in between planets rotate around us by using html&amp;css
+the sun in between one planet rotate with orbit 180deg  around us by using html&css